TodWulff/V2.2526_Config/README.md

 	380K characters (no excess horiz whitespace either) - I've probably stroked the keys over a million times (no BS)- peeps can attest to the fact that I can get OVERLY verbose in my comments, guidance, and other 'elucidations' :)
+-	Oh, yeah, also have nix'd the useless commit messages that were automagically used in the scripts when the configs automatically updated this repo (had been triggering them on each successful print completion) - now the print_end proc queries the user, after optional filament unload and heater setting retention querys, if the configs are to be pushed up to the repo and, if so, enforces input of a proper commit summary vs useless diatribe - ima work to honor the spirit of documenting the pushes as they should have been to begin with - future me, and anyone else who stumbles across this, will hopefully benefit...

 03MAR23 blurb: